rodvic/cloud-django/aws/README.md

 aws ec2 authorize-security-group-ingress --group-id sg-02419826b750cd98a --protocol tcp --port 22 --cidr 0.0.0.0/0
 aws ec2 authorize-security-group-ingress --group-id sg-02419826b750cd98a --protocol tcp --port 8000 --cidr 0.0.0.0/0
 ```

+> WARNING: It is recommended to restrict the source IP address to your own IP address.
+'Anywhere' is used for demonstration purposes.
+Get your IP address: [What is my IP address?](https://www.whatismyip.com)

 ## Connect to EC2 instance